FC Thun

 Fussballclub Thun 1898 is a Swiss football team from the Bernese Oberland town of Thun.
-The club plays in the Swiss Super League from 2025–26, the top tier of the Swiss football league system, following promotion from the Swiss Challenge League in the 2024–25 season.
+The club plays in the Swiss Super League, the top tier of the Swiss football league system.
 The club plays at the Stockhorn Arena which accommodates a total of 10,000 supporters, both seated and standing.
 The club's colours are red and white.

-The biggest achievements in the club's history are two second-place finishes in the Swiss Cup (1955 and 2019), as well as reaching the group stages of the 2005–06 UEFA Champions League.
+The biggest achievements in the club's history are winning the Swiss Super League in the 2025–26 season, and two runners-up finishes in the Swiss Cup in 1954–55 and 2018–19, as well as reaching the group stages of the 2005–06 UEFA Champions League.